KajiRK/spider-tracks-assignment-front/README.md

 # Spider Tracks Assignment - Front Application

- Front application developed using ReactJs with TypeScript template.
+ Front application developed using ReactJs with TypeScript template and Tailwindcss for styling UIs.

 ## .env Values